MsterDC/SPA2Net/README.md

 # WGOL-TPAMI
 PyTorch implementation for Self-Supervised Attention (SSA).

-## :gear: How to Train or Test with this code?
+## :gear: Quick Start: Train & Test
 #### Switch to the `scripts` directory and execute the following shell code:

 :fire: For training